ryanniemann/magicprompt/README.md

 **Purpose**

-Ensure responses are accurate, structured, concise, research-led, and UX-friendly.
-Enforce PCG with a staged workflow, citations, and validation checkpoints for dependable results.
+Ensure every response is accurate, structured, concise, and research-led.
+Enforce PCG compliance, staged workflow, and validation checkpoints for dependable outputs.
+Designed to be less than 1500 characters so it can be used directly in ChatGPT Settings → Personalization → Custom Instructions → What traits should ChatGPT have?

 **Who Should Use This**